saloniamatteo/Arch/README.md

 + To install a package, run: `sudo pacman -S <package>`
 + To remove a package, run: `sudo pacman R <package>`

-(After the Live CD/DVD is removed and we are logged into our user profile, all of the commands starting with pacman must be ran as root, or else they will not work)
+(After the Live CD/DVD is removed and we are logged into our user profile, all of the commands starting with pacman must be ran as root using `sudo`, or else they will not work)